Scott-Devine/CloudMELT/README.md

 user@local_machine$ cd cloud_melt_run
 ```

-### Create/download BAM file list
+### Download/create BAM file list

+Download the following file to your local working directory: [examples/1000genomes-10-samples/sample_uris.txt][sample_list].
+It contains 10 low-coverage samples from the 1000 Genomes Project, all of them hosted on S3.

+[sample_list]: examples/1000genomes-10-samples/sample_uris.txt

-Use your favorite editor to create a list of BAM files to process.
+Or, use your favorite editor to create a list of BAM files to process.
 Currently these must be specified
 as http or https URIs that can be retrieved from an AWS node via `curl` or `wget`.
-For example,
+For example, here are
-here is a BAM file list that consists of two low-coverage samples from the 1000 Genomes data hosted on
+two of the low-coverage BAM files from the above list, which consists of 10 samples from the 1000 Genomes
-Amazon S3:
+data hosted on Amazon S3:

 ```
 http://s3.amazonaws.com/1000genomes/phase3/data/NA12829/alignment/NA12829.mapped.ILLUMINA.bwa.CEU.low_coverage.20130415.bam